hodanesthtmcvns-stack/jk/QUICK-GUIDE.md

 ### Attribution & Terms
 **Author:** Prof. (Dr.) Jyotirmay Kirtania
-**Department:** Anesthesiology, Critical Care & Pain, MPMMCC & HBCH (Tata Memorial Centre), Varanasi.
+**Department:** Anesthesiology, Critical Care & Pain, MPMMCC & HBCH (Tata Memorial Centre), Varanasi, HBNI, India.
 **License:** GNU GPL v3

 **Disclaimer:** These tools are for clinical decision support and education only.
 They do not replace professional medical judgment or institutional protocols.